emqx/emqx-docs/en_US/index.md

 EMQX Enterprise is a comprehensive IoT messaging platform that plays a crucial role in different stages of IoT device connectivity and data transmission, providing powerful functionality and flexibility for various business needs.

 Based on the publish-subscribe message delivery model, it can achieve flexible message communication with millions of topics and different modes, meeting the real-time message delivery needs under various scenarios.
-Through its built-in rule engine and data bridge, EMQX Enterprise allows you to send messages to various cloud services, enabling seamless integration of device data with enterprise systems.
+Through its built-in rule engine and Sink/Source, EMQX Enterprise allows you to send messages to various cloud services, enabling seamless integration of device data with enterprise systems.
 It can easily support use cases such as data processing, storage, analysis, and business command issuance.
 Here are some typical use cases:

 ### Bidirectional Communication